Saint Peter Port South

 St. Peter Port South was an electoral district in Guernsey in the Channel Islands.
 It was created following the Machinery of Government changes which came into effect in 2004.

-It consists of the southern part of the parish of St. Peter Port.
+It consisted of the southern part of the parish of St. Peter Port, Herm, and Jethou.
 It is divided from St. Peter Port North by the following roads: Rohais, Les Gravées, The Grange and St. Julian's Avenue.